2009 North Indian Ocean cyclone season: Severe Cyclonic Storm Aila

 Late on May 21, the JTWC reported that a Tropical Disturbance had persisted about 515 nm to the south of Kolkata, India.
 The disturbance at this time had a broad and poorly organised area of deep convection, which was located to the southeast of the low level circulation center which had consolidated into a single circulation during the previous 12 hours.
 Environmental analysis indicated that the system was in an area of favorable conditions to develop with low vertical wind shear and warm sea surface temperatures.
 During May 22 the disturbance developed further with a Tropical Cyclone Formation Alert being issued early the next day by the JTWC as the low level circulation center had become stronger and more defined.
-Later that morning RSMC New Delhi designated the disturbance as Depression BOB 02.
+Later that morning RSMC New Delhi designated the disturbance as Depression BOB 02, later strengthening to a cyclonic storm named Aila.
+(Note: The name Aila (Dhivehi: އައިލަ, [ʔai.la]) was contributed by the Maldives and refers to the pompano dolphinfish (Coryphaena equiselis) in Dhivehi.)

-The Cyclone crossed the West Bengal coast close to the east of Sagar Island between 0800 & 0900 UTC as a severe cyclonic storm on 25 May.
+Aila crossed the West Bengal coast close to the east of Sagar Island between 0800 & 0900 UTC as a severe cyclonic storm on 25 May.
 A maximum wind gust of 112 km/h was recorded in Kalaikunda in West Bengal.
 Singlabazar recorded 320 mm of rainfall in 48 hours between 26 and 27 May.